Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-3-0-get-context-dashboards-fix-7570-graft-release-cd-7573.md

 ticket: MTM-61691
 version: 1021.3.0
 ---
 Retrieving the device context dashboards did not work as expected if the device had a space in its name.
 As a result, it was impossible to view such devices as the dashboard is by default the initial view for devices in the Cockpit application.
-This issue has been fixed and the device dashboard is always displayed properly.
+This issue has been fixed and the device dashboard is always displayed.